Narngisalnw/weather-app/README.md

 # Weather App 🌦️

 This project is a web application that displays weather conditions from various locations.
-The data is sourced from `OpenWeather` website, using their API key to fetch and display weather information on the site.
+The data is sourced from `OpenWeather` website, using their API key to fetch and display weather information on the website.

 ## My Coding Languages and Framework 💻
 ### Languages 📗